How do I cite ChatGPT & Other AI Tools in Chicago Style?

 Chicago does not require a citation for content generated by ChatGPT and other AI tools.
 Mentioning it as the source of content within your work is enough; for example: ChatGPT created the following poem.

 While this is Chicago’s guidance, check with your professor about whether they require a citation for content created by AI tools.
-Most will likely require a citation so here is what Chicago recommends:
+If a citation is required, here is what Chicago recommends:

 - Only create a footnote, not a bibliography citation for this content